0098-ton/v2ray-config-dockerized-examples/README.md

  $ v2ray -c PATH_TO_V2CONFIG_JSON
  ```
  NOTE: if you are running on wsl, run it with sudo for better port mapping

  now you have a ready v2ray client instance that accepts shadowsocks on port 443 , http-proxy on port 2080 and a dokodemo-door on port 22233.

  ## tips and v2ray config explanation:

+ ### CAUTION: if you did edit the v2config anywhere dont forget to restart the v2ray docker.

  for changing inbounds configuration and credentials , simply just edit client/v2cnfig.json inbounds section.
  for example in this setup http-proxy url will be http://user:password@V2RAY_CLIENT_IP:2080 and V2RAY_CLIENT_IP can be 127.0.0.1, localhost or any ip that you see the v2ray core.